arangodb/arangodb/README_maintainers.md

 Debugging symbols
 -----------------
 Releases are supported by a public symbol server so you will be able to debug cores.
-Releases starting with **2.5.6, 2.6.3** onwards are supported; Note that you should run the latest version of a release series before reporting bugs.
+Please replace XX with the Major & Minor release number.
+Note that you should run the latest version of a release series before reporting bugs.
 Either [WinDbg](http://go.microsoft.com/fwlink/p/?linkid=84137) or Visual studio support setting the symbol path via the environment variable or in the menu.
 Given we want to store the symbols on *e:\symbol_cach* we add the arangodb symbolserver like this: